-The History of Ireland is long and complicated - and one of the results was the creation of two separate states on this tiny island.
+The History of Ireland is long and complicated - and one of the results of the struggle for independence was a further complication.
+Namely the creation of two separate states on this tiny island.
 As this event and the current situation continues to mystify visitors, let us try to explain what happened.

 The Development of Irish Internal Divisions up to the 20th Century